 An energy-optimizing, modular test system that significantly reduces the energy required for proving trials of industrial electrical equipment has been developed by REO.
 Its modular construction permits it to be adapted to individual customer specifications whilst its energy efficiency helps drive down the base cost of products.

-Intended for ‘on load’ testing of products such as line reactors, harmonic/EMC filters, various types of choke and braking resistors, the new REO system cleverly optimises energy usage, either by feeding energy back via a regenerative system or by using reactive loads to make energy savings.
+Intended for 'on load' testing of products such as line reactors, harmonic / EMC filters, various types of choke and braking resistors, the new REO system cleverly optimizes energy usage, either by feeding energy back via a regenerative system or by using reactive loads to make energy savings.
 It also provides the option for testing at higher power levels than might otherwise have been possible with a given electrical mains supply.